samwell-ho/openpgp-ca/doc/src/README.md

 might have given us a business card that includes their fingerprint.
 These approaches are time consuming, and often not possible (what if you never meet the person in real life?).
-OpenPGP CA simplifies authentication by non-exclusively delegating it to a trusted person.
+OpenPGP CA simplifies authentication by non-exclusively delegating that task to a trusted party.

 ### The importance of authentication